zigzaga00/zig-zag-cyber-lab-src/docs/safeguarding.md

 ## **13. A Safe and Supportive Environment**

-The Zig-Zag Cyber-Lab safeguarding approach is not only about protection — it is about creating the kind of space where children can be happy and thrive by feeling confident, valued, and inspired to learn.
+The Sin2 Tech safeguarding approach is not only about protection — it is about creating the kind of space where children can be happy and thrive by feeling confident, valued, and inspired to learn.

 We will: